 - a.
 There is created and established an Animal Control Commission of the City of Terre Haute which shall have the authority and responsibility to make recommendations to the Common Council and the Board of Public Works and Safety as to the necessary ordinances concerning control of dogs, cats and other animals. - b.
 Animal Control Commission Membership, Terms, and Meetings.
-The Animal Control Commission shall consist of five (5) members as follows: - (1) Two (2) members shall be residents of the City of Terre Haute selected by the Common Council who are knowledgeable of, or experienced in matters pertaining to animal control, animal welfare and issues relating to same. - (2) One (1) member shall be the Director of the Terre Haute Humane Society or its designee. - (3) Two (2) members shall be residents of the City of Terre Haute selected by the Mayor of, or experienced in matters pertaining to animal control, animal welfare and issues relating to same. - c.
+The Animal Control Commission shall consist of five (5) members as follows: - (1) Two (2) members shall be residents of the City of Terre Haute selected by the Common Council who are knowledgeable of, or experienced in matters pertaining to animal control, animal welfare and issues relating to same. - (2) The Director of the Terre Haute Humane Society shall serve as a non-voting member of the Commission in an ex-officio capacity.
+(Gen. Ord.
+No. 15, 2009, 7-8-10) - (3) Three (3) members shall be residents of the City of Terre Haute selected by the Mayor of, or experienced in matters pertaining to animal control, animal welfare and issues relating to same.
+(Gen. Ord.
+No. 15, 2009, 7-8-10)

+- c.
 Each member shall serve a three (3) year term.
 Appointment shall be made on or before January 1st of each year.
 A member continues to serve until a successor is appointed and qualified.
 This selection shall not be based on political affiliations, but on interest in animal care and control and knowledge of same. - d.
 The Commission shall meet at least once every other month and at other times as determined by the Chair, or upon written request to the Chair by any three (3) members.
 It shall adopt rules and regulations as may be necessary or appropriate in its judgment to carry out the provisions of the ordinances and laws under which it exists and performs its functions.
 The Chair shall notify the appointing authority and seek removal and replacement of any member who misses two (2) consecutive meetings without a reasonable excuse. - e.
-The Commission shall elect a Chair, Vice-Chair, and a Secretary from among its members.
+The Commission shall elect a Chair, Vice-Chair, and a Secretary from among its members. - f.

-- f.
 Three (3) members of the Animal Control Commission shall constitute a quorum to do business. - g.
 In the case of vacancy in office due to death, resignation, incapacity, removal or otherwise, the appointment to fill the vacancy so occurring shall be made by the original appointing body for the unexpired term only and shall be subject to the provisions stated in Subsection c. above.
 (Gen. Ord.
 No. 25, 2001, As Amended, 3-14-02)